-In the event that a student is not paired with an adviser during this process, then the department chair will assist the student in making another suitable selection.
-Students are required to find a research adviser by the end of their first year.
-Failure to place with a research adviser in the first year will result in cancellation of admission to the program.
+In the event that a student is not paired with an adviser during this process, the department chair will assist the student in making another suitable selection.
+Students are required to place with a research adviser by the end of the third academic quarter of their first year in residence; failure to do so will result in cancellation of admission to the program.